isomerpages/mse/_take-action/2d-sgeco-apply.md

 All application forms must be successfully submitted via FormSG (see below) by 23:59 of the respective deadline.

-Check out the recordings <a href="https://www.mse.gov.sg/sgecofund/community" target="_blank">of our recent workshops to learn more about what makes a good application </a>
+Check out the <a href="https://www.mse.gov.sg/sgecofund/community" target="_blank">recordings of our recent workshops</a> to learn more about what makes a good application.

 **Application Process**